danielmar121/final_project_android/README.md

 Need to delete the favorite shops from buyer

 There is a lot of shops from type clothes, need to add this type or delete them

+The info about the products is cut so we need to edit the products with the long info